teateatea/heartbreaker/A/Classes/Magic-Users/Paradigms/Prepared Magic.md

 Once a Wizard has Prepared a Spell, that Spell cannot be Cast or Prepared by any Magic-User, until the dawn after the Wizard Casts it.
 Wizards interfere with other Wizards in this way, but non-Wizard Magic-Users have no effect on the Wizard's ability to Prepare Spells.

+##### Empty Spellpages
+*The spell-creature has been bound to the Wizard's soul, and no longer occupies the spellbook.*

+Once a Wizard has Prepared a Spell, that Spell cannot be Cast or Prepared by any Magic-User, until the dawn after the Wizard Casts it.
+Wizards interfere with other Wizards in this way, but non-Wizard Magic-Users have no effect on the Wizard's ability to Prepare Spells.
 ___
 ## Casting Spells
 *See [[Unleashed Magic#Spontaneous Casting|Spontaneous Casting]] for Casting without Preparing.*<br>*See [[Unleashed Magic#Over-Casting|Over-Casting]] for Casting without Spell Slots.*